 Disroot allows signing up through a VPN or the Tor network (however, there is no onion domain).
 Mail clients are supported - but you can use the RainLoop webmail as well, which supports PGP encryption - but they tell you not to rely on it and instead encrypt your shit locally (as I've been saying all throughout this report).

 Nevertheless, we encourage you to always be cautious when using email communication, and to make use of GPG encryption to ensure your correspondence is safer.

 Signing up for Disroot requires filling a "Your Story" section.
 Earlier, they've used ReCaptcha to deal with the spam problems they had - but - due to privacy reasons - dumped it and had to come up with something else, so there it is.
-For that, you get not only a private e-mail account but also cloud storage, pastebin and other services.
+For that, you get not only a private e-mail account (with paid alias feature) but also cloud storage, pastebin and other services.
 There is also a forum that you can post on.